jpohlmeyer/RPiFanControl/README.md

 In my usecase the fan is used to prevent overheating and throttling of a Raspberry Pi 3 running a LibreELEC mediacenter.

+## Kodi Addon

+The Kodi Addon to run the script as a Kodi service is located on the `kodi` branch.

 ## TODO

 - Turn fan on/off depending on the current temperature
-- Implement as Kodi Addon
 - Document electronic circuit